kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 * Click 'Create File' then create two new source files of file type VHDL called counter and hexcount

-* Create a new constraint file of file type XDC called hexcount'
+* Create a new constraint file of file type XDC called hexcount

 * Choose Nexys 4 DDR board for the project